Holiday Inn Johnstown-Downtown put on market

-Holiday Inn Downtown Johnstown, the largest lodging establishment in Cambria County, has been put on the market.
+Holiday Inn Johnstown-Downtown, the largest lodging establishment in Cambria County, has been put on the market.

-The 159-room, six-floor, full-service hotel, owned by Pasquerilla Enterprises, is listed at Ten-X.com auction site.
+The 159-room, six-floor, full-service hotel, owned by Pasquerilla Enterprises, is listed at the Ten-X.com auction site.

 Jacobs said the decision was made after “seeing a resurgence in all property types right now as the (COVID-19) vaccine adoption is more and more and people are getting back into regular life.”